blumixid/docs/README.md

 1. Using HTML within your Markdown topics is allowed, and in some cases encouraged (the only way to output a definition list is by using HTML).
 However, if you chose to use HTML, **always ensure your HTML is well-formed**.
 Any tag that does not have a closing tag associated with it will break the parser, and your build will fail.
 For example, the only way that you can create a line break inside a table cell in Markdown is to use a break tag, however, using `<br>` will actually break the build.
 You must close the break tag like so: `<br/>`.
 If you use HTML, carefully validate that your tags are matching and that you close all open tags.
 2. Avoid using `<` and `>`.
 For all special characters, it is recommended that you use the `&` value.
 For example, for `>` use `&gt;`.
 All of the following special characters are also supported: (http://www.w3.org/MarkUp/HTMLPlus/htmlplus_13.html)

+### Tips for debugging Markdown parser errors:

+1. Search for mal-formed HTML or special characters.
+2. Run a local version of the parser, and copy text into a parallel .md document in small chunks.
+Rebuild each time until you find the offending key.
+3. We did see an issue where someone used a non-standard editor to produce markdown, and there were hidden mal-formed characters.